hamburgcodingschool/fullstack-2023-01_learn2code/docs/lesson_2_if_only.md

 ```

 `condition` need to be an expression that results in either true or false.
 This is true for our comparison operators like `>, >=, <, <=, ==, ===, !=, !==` (We haven't looked at all of these).

+We'll look at conditions in more detail in the next lesson.
+There is a lot of figure out.